The unified inbox is a feature that comes with the latest version of outlook, which allows you to view multiple outlook items from the same page.

 Merge Outlook Accounts [Using Rule Function]

-Set up an Outlook unified inbox folder using the rule function is simple, you can combine all email inbox in a specific inbox.
+Setting up an Outlook unified inbox folder using the rule function is simple, you can combine all email inboxes in a specific inbox.

-Rule function begins with, creating a folder & set up a rule which keeps a copy of all the incoming emails of all the email account.
+Rule function begins with, creating a folder & setting up a rule which keeps a copy of all the incoming emails of all the email accounts.
 Let’s begin ~

-- Create Folder under the name “Unified Inbox Folder”.
+- Create a folder under the name “Unified Inbox Folder”.

 - Click to Folder Tab >> New Folder

 - Create New Folder Dialog Box appears, Name your folder “Unified Inbox Folder”.

 This ends with the first stage, now it’s time to create the rule, where things start becoming more complicated, don’t worry, follow the step-by-step process:

 - Lunch Microsoft Outlook

 - Go to Home >> Click Rule >> Manage Rules and Alerts

 - Rules & Alert dialog box appears >> Click New rule >> which Open the Rules Wizard.